Sounds Incorporated: Career

 Their only record with Parlophone, "Mogambo", failed to achieve significant sales.
 The band then moved to Decca, where they released a trio of singles, the last of which was recorded with producer Joe Meek, again with little success.
 However, while performing in Hamburg in Germany, they met and befriended the Beatles and in 1963 signed to Brian Epstein's management company, NEMS.
 In the same year, they appeared as musical guests in the film Live It Up!

 The band's first two singles on new label Columbia, "The Spartans" and "Spanish Harlem", made the UK Singles Chart in 1964.
 These were the only successes that Sounds Incorporated enjoyed in their home country.
 That same year they became Cilla Black's backing band, and released their first album called Sounds Incorporated.
 It contained many stage favourites, but not their recent chart successes.
 The group's third Columbia single, a version of the "William Tell Overture", was included and turned out to be their greatest success in Australia, where it reached number 2.

-The group toured the world as the Beatles' opening act, including the August 1965 concert at New York City's Shea Stadium.
+The group toured the world as the Beatles' opening act, including the July 1964 concert in Hong Kong (see The Beatles' 1964 world tour) and the August 1965 concert at New York City's Shea Stadium.
 Sounds Incorporated's continuing popularity ensured a stream of work, including backing duties at the televised NME awards.
 In December 1964, NME reported that Sounds Incorporated would appear at the Hammersmith Odeon at the "Another Beatles Christmas Show".

 Unusual musical instruments were a feature.
 The battery-operated Clavioline keyboard (as used by the Tornados) is heard on "Keep Movin'", but is also heard prominently on their previous disc before Meek, "Sounds Like Locomotion".
 Al Holmes played the lead melody on flute throughout "The Spartans".